-Agencies are spread thin and need support navigating the ever-evolving policies and procedures coming out of Washington, DC and foreign governments.
+Agencies are spread thin and need support navigating the ever-evolving policies and procedures coming out of Washington, DC, and foreign governments.
 Resources and time are finite.
 Travel is expensive.
 Relationships with government officials take years to cultivate.
-One of the greatest services provided by Joint Council was advocacy.
-We represented the agency in Congress, at Department of State and USCIS.
+One of the greatest services provided by the Joint Council was advocacy.
+We represented the agency in Congress, at the Department of State, and USCIS.

 Over time Joint Council lessened its focus on supporting agencies in their critical work of ensuring that every child realizes their intrinsic right to a forever family.
 I believe we watered down our message and focus.
 We stopped programs and services that supported the work of our partners.
 As a community, we need to do more to support child welfare organizations that are placing children, serving the children already placed into families, and supporting their families.
 I am hopeful the organizations continuing the important work of serving adoption service providers will focus on their very specific needs so that more children can find their forever families.